unverbuggt/mkdocs-encryptcontent-plugin/README.md

 These levels may be only one password (f.ex. classified), a list of multiple passwords (f.ex. confidential) or multiple username/password pairs (f.ex. secret).
 It is possible to reuse credentials at different levels.

->Note that a "list of multiple passwords" comes with a downside: All entries are tried because unlike "user/password pairs"
+>Note that a "list of multiple passwords" comes with a downside: All entries may be tested because unlike "user/password pairs"
->there is no hint to determine the right entry to try (At least I found no hint that wouldn't make it easier for a brute force attacker).
+>there is no hint to determine the distinct entry to try (At least I found no hint that wouldn't make it easier for a brute force attacker).
 >This means, that a high `kdf_pow` could cause long waiting time even if the right password was entered.

-The plugin will generate one secret key for each level which is used to encrypt the protected the assigned sites.
+The plugin will generate one secret key for each level, which is then used to encrypt the assigned sites.

 It is good practice to assign the same level to all pages within a navigation branch (INSERT EXAMPLE HERE).